How much are employer pension contributions?

 What are pension contributions?

-When you have a workplace pension, you and your employer make contributions to it.
+When you have a workplace pension, you and your employer both make contributions to it.

-Both employees and employers are then obliged to pay contributions into the pension every month, to a statutory minimum level (though they may pay in more).
+Both employees and employers are obliged to pay a minimum amount into a pension each month (though they may pay in more).

 What are the minimum employee and employer contributions?